hmc-cs111-fall2016/what-is-a-DSL/README.md

 might add to your partner's work?

 ## Grading
-Good responses (i.e., responses that receive a 3) will:
+Good responses (i.e., responses that receive a 3 out of 4) will:

    + fully respond to every prompt in the starter file, _and_
    + be well-written and easy to read, i.e., clear yet concise using good